jonrgurock/testrail-api/beta-bindings/readme.md

 TestRail API BETA bindings
 --------------------------

 This repository contains alternate versions of TestRail bindings.
 These versions utilize an x-api-ident header for accessing beta endpoints and pagination, released with TestRail 6.7.
+These bindings will only be useful for teams using TestRail 6.7.X and any subsequent releases prior to February 2021.

 You can learn more about this release here: